Representations of Higman-Thompson groups from Cuntz algebras: Representations of from the Cuntz algebra

 \subsection{Unitarily equivalence and irreducibility of $\{\rho_x\}_{x\in [0,1[}$}

 We now study the unitarily equivalence and irreducibility of the Higman-Thompson groups representations $\{\rho_x\}_{x\in [0,1[}$.

-Let $\pi_x: \mathcal{O}_n\to B(\hxn)$ be the representation of $V_n$ as in Notation \ref{not1}.
-The following result is the crucial ingredient for the proof of the main theorem. \begin{theorem} Let $n \geq 2$.
-Then

-\end{theorem} Before proving this theorem, we need to introduce some concepts and an auxiliary result.
+We need to introduce some concepts and an auxiliary result.
 A probability measure $\mu$ on a set $Y$ is said to be finitely additive, if for any collection of finite pairwise disjoint subsets of $Y$, we have

 A group action of a discrete group $G$ is said to be non-amenable, if there is no finitely additive probability measure $\mu$ in $Y$ such that, for any subset $A$ of $Y$, and some $g\in G$, we have

 Given a group $G$ with a subgroup $H$, if the action of $H$ in $Y$ is non-amenable, then so is the action of $G$ in $Y$ since a $G$-invariant probability measure $\mu$ would be $H$-invariant.
 We now quote a result from \cite{olesen}.